muses-code-js/js-intro-workshop/_steps/part1/step5-operators.markdown

 ---

 All programming languages have constructs called *operators*.
 An operator is a character that represents an action, or sometimes a relationship.
-An operator affects whatever is in front of it in a particular way, according to the kind of operator it is, and according to whatever comes after it.

 You're already familiar with operators from when you learned maths: `+` is an operator that represents the action of *addition*.
-When we use `+` in maths, we take whatever is in front of the `+` and add whatever comes after the `+` to it.
 Operators in programming work the same way.

 There are lots of different kinds of operator.
 For example, you've already used the assignment operator, `=`, to assign a value to your variable in the last step.
 For this step, we're going to start with *arithmetical* operators, since you already understand how most of them work in the real world.

-#### ARITHMETICAL OPERATORS
+## Arithmetical Operators

 JavaScript includes several standard arithmetical operators (`+`, `-`, `/`, `*`) that you can use to do maths with your numbers.